andrasq/node-docs/nextTick_vs_setImmediate.md

   v0.s 650k / sec.
 This is on physical hardware; s run at half to a quarter this speed.

-- setImmediate of a function (ie, setImmediate(func)) is slower than setImmediate( function(){ func()) } ).
+- setImmediate of a function (ie, `setImmediate(func)`) is slower than that of an inline function `setImmediate( function(){ func()) } )`.
 This was surprising.
 May be related to scoping (global vs local) or the way the closure is built.

+- on the same topic, inline functions and objects are very very fast in nodejs, and can be used without thought to overhead.

 - passing a function argument to setImmediate (ie, setImmediate(func, arg)) is much much slower (10x in v0.10, 650k/s vs 67k/s) than writing an in-line closure to invoke func(arg).
-Node v0.11 4x, but s not an improvement but a drop in the peak (to 377k/s, vs 100k/s).
+Node v0.11 narrows the gap to 4x, but that's not an improvement but rather a drop in the peak (to 377k/s, vs 100k/s).
 Though v0.11 is less bad than v0.10 at queueing arguments, it is still much faster to use in-lines.

-- node v0.11 (v0.11.13) is much slower at invoking queued continuations than v0.10 was (v0.10 was 650k/sec, down to 377k/sec v0.11)
+- node v0.11 (v0.11.13) is much slower at invoking queued continuables than v0.10 was (v0.10 was 650k/sec, down to 377k/sec v0.11)